Coronavirus Update

 Following guidance

-Nellsar Care Homes are continuing to follow government guidance, while encouraging vaccinations and boosters to maintain everyone’s health and well-being.
+Although the COVID-19 pandemic is now behind us, we remain committed to adhering to official guidance, and we encourage vaccinations and boosters to maintain everyone’s health and well-being.
 We will continue taking all necessary measures to protect everyone’s safety.

 Covid Safe